9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 ### Pattern matching with substrings

-Let\'s now write the regex matching function.
+Let's now write the regex matching function.
 The Haskell type for matching is similar to that for compiling regular expressions:

 :::: captioned-content